 In this Article

-Every baby is different; this is a well-known fact.
-It is also known that every child develops differently.
-This, however, also brings us to the dilemma of whether our children are developing properly.
-Under normal circumstances, a developing child can still face a number of problems that could be as severe as infections or as tricky to understand as hair loss.
+Every baby is unique, and every child develops differently.
+However, parents often worry if their children are developing properly.
+Under normal circumstances, a developing child can still face several problems that could be as severe as infections or as tricky to understand as hair loss.

 Hair loss is usually dismissed as a ‘simple’ problem.
-Unfortunately, this is far from the case.
-A child’s hair loss, if not natural, can impact the child in numerous ways- especially psychologically.
-It is important to understand if the loss of your child’s hair is normal or if there is something else that may need your attention.
+However, a child’s hair loss, if not natural, can impact the child in numerous ways- especially psychologically.
+It is essential to understand if the loss of your child’s hair is normal or if there is something else that may need your attention.

 Is Hair Loss in Babies Normal?

 In the first six months after birth, a child will lose what is known as birth hair.
-This is the hair that a baby was born with and this hair is meant to fall off.
+This is the hair that a baby is born with, and this hair is meant to fall off.
 Small amounts of hair fall post this period is also considered normal.
 Just like adults, hair loss to a small extent is to be expected in children.

 Some of the major causes of hair loss in children are:

-- Alopecia areata: One cause for hair fall could be alopecia areata in babies.
-This condition causes the immune system to attach hair follicles all over the body.
-This could cause smooth bald patches throughout the scalp and is known to impact the speed of hair growth.
+- Alopecia areata: One of the reasons for hair fall could be alopecia areata.
+This condition causes the immune system to attack the hair follicles all over the body.
+It can cause smooth bald patches throughout the scalp and is known to impact the speed of hair growth.

-- Function of the thyroid hormone: Thyroid disorders like hypothyroidism are known to lead to excessive hair loss.
+- The function of the thyroid hormone: Thyroid disorders like hypothyroidism can lead to excessive hair loss.

-- Underactivity of the pituitary gland: If your baby’s pituitary gland is under-active they may have a condition called hypopituitarism which is a known cause of extreme hair loss.
+- Underactivity of the pituitary gland: If your baby’s pituitary gland is under-active, he may have a condition called hypopituitarism which can cause extreme hair loss.

 - Trichotillomania: It is a condition observed in slightly older babies where they compulsively pull their hair out.
 This could be a reason for hair fall.

-- Physical damage: Tying your baby’s hair too tightly or other forms of physical damage to their hair could lead to irreparable hair loss.
+- Physical damage: Tying your baby’s hair too tightly or other forms of physical damage to their hair could lead to irreversible hair loss.

-- Infection: A variant of the ringworm infection which is highly contagious called tinea capitis can cause hair loss, flaky and itchy scalps and redness on the scalp.
+- Infection: A variant of the ringworm infection called tinea capitis is highly contagious and can cause hair loss, flaky, and itchy scalp and redness on the scalp.

-- Hair problems: Lice infestations and presence of dandruff can cause hair fall.
+- Hair problems: Lice infestations and the presence of dandruff can cause hair to fall.

 Most parents think newborn baby hair fall could be a sign of something more serious.
 If limited to small amounts, hair loss is expected at any age.
 Talk to your doctor to get an insight into your baby’s hair loss.

 There are numerous ways to combat hair fall, some of which are:

-- Completing any course of antibiotics your doctor prescribes
+- Completing a course of antibiotics that is prescribed by your doctor.

-- If your baby sleeps on one side, try making the other side comfortable so they don’t develop a bald spot.
+- If your baby sleeps on one side, try making the other side comfortable so that he doesn’t develop a bald spot.

-It is a common practice in some cultures around the world to shave off birth-hair.
-This is down to the belief that shaving off your baby’s birth hair will help avoid any bald patches.
-There is no scientific evidence to back this up.
+It is a common practice in some cultures around the world to shave off the baby’s birth hair.
+It is believed that shaving off your baby’s birth hair will help avoid any bald patches.
+However, there is no scientific evidence to prove the validity of this practice.

 Tips to Prevent Infant Hair Loss